turingschool/curriculum-site/module4/projects/capstone/evaluation.md

   * Assists teammates as needed in debugging and problem solving
   * Regularly seeks out, applies, and offers feedback to improve problem-solving approaches
 - **Meets Expectations:**
-  * Consistently breaking down complex issues into manageable components
+  * Consistently breaks down complex issues into manageable components
   * Identifies potential problems before they become critical issues
-  * Shows the ability to adapt existing knowledge to new situations and technologies
+  * Shows the ability to apply existing knowledge to new situations and technologies
   * Effectively uses debugging tools and techniques to isolate and resolve issues
   * Regularly applies feedback to improve problem-solving approaches
 - **Approaching Expectations:**